Moist Peach Kuchen Recipe

 You have a choice with canned peaches to add a lot of sugar, little sugar, or no sugar.
 I’ve tried the “no sugar” in the past, and they don’t seem as flavorful.
 This time I used “little sugar” and they turned out great.
 They had a bit of tartness to them in the cake, which I thought made it even better.
 I want to try this cake with canned pears, and maybe a brown sugar topping.

 Back to the cake.
 The original recipe calls for 2 large cans of purple plums, for which I substituted the peaches.

-You may want to try that.
+I also did not add the final “drizzle” and nuts but you may want to try that.
 But for now, take one bite, and I promise you will not be able to stop.

 Tart and sweet.
 Perfection!

 Peach Kuchen Recipe

 - 2 cups flour

 - 2 tsp. baking powder